Measurement of inclusive and differential cross sections for W$^+$W$^-$ production in proton-proton collisions at $\sqrt{s}$ = 13.6 TeV: Results

 To perform inclusive fiducial and normalized differential production cross section measurements, signal templates from different bins of the generator-level observable predicted by the event generator are built~\cite{CMS:2020mxy,CMS:2020gfh,CMS:2020hkd}.
 Each signal template is considered as a separate process in the simultaneous binned maximum likelihood fit; thus, the signal extraction and the unfolding of the detector effects are achieved in a single step.
 The ratios of the differential cross sections relative to the total fiducial cross section (normalized cross sections) and the inclusive fiducial cross section are evaluated simultaneously, and therefore, the systematic uncertainties in the individual cross sections are largely reduced.
 The total fiducial cross section and the fractions of events in two of the three jet multiplicity bins are freely floating in the fit.
 In this way, the normalized cross section has the same number of degrees of freedom as a differential measurement.
 The fraction of nonfiducial events and pileup jets for the differential measurements is below 1\%.
+The fraction of events in a different fiducial and reconstructed jet bin is relatively small, and is 5--15\% depending on the jet fiducial bin.
+Given that the bin migration effects are small, no regularization~\cite{Schmitt:2012kp,Cowan:2010js,Cowan} needs to be applied for these fits.